KonghaYao/pure-graph/docs/examples/nextjs-chat.md

 # Next.js Chat Application Example

-This example demonstrates how to build a complete chat application using Pure Graph with Next.js, featuring real-time streaming, context-aware responses, and persistent conversations.
+This example demonstrates how to build a complete chat application using Open LangGraph Server with Next.js, featuring real-time streaming, context-aware responses, and persistent conversations.

 ## Project Structure